 Be a Good Listener

-Use subtle hand gesture and body movements to emphasize your key messages.
+Use subtle hand gestures and body movements to emphasize your key messages.
 Look at the reporter while being interviewed, not the camera.
 Unless otherwise instructed, always pretend as though the camera is not even there.

 Always remain calm during an interview.
 Never become defensive toward a question.
-Once again, it is OK not to answer the question.
+Once again, it is OK to not answer the question.
 However, avoid responding with, “No comment.”
 A reporter will assume you are trying to hide something and probe deeper into the subject.
 Try to return the conversation to positive dialogue.

 If you don’t know the answer, don’t fake it or speculate.